 Fathers, do not exasperate your children; instead, bring them up in the training and instruction of the Lord. —Ephesians 6:4

-At my church in Louisville, we spent the fall teaching through the great book of Ephesians.
+At my church, we spent the fall teaching through the great book of Ephesians.
 In chapter five, the old apostle writes, “Do not be foolish… Instead, be filled with the Spirit” (5:17-18).
 I had the privilege of reflecting on the critical question: what does it look like to be filled with the Spirit?

 Let's take a look at one of the specific ways we're called to be spirit-filled--as dads who are called to encouragement.